4.6.7.90 Notional ordinary income - non-farm property & other assets

 - its commercial lease value (1.1.C.207).

-Exception: Where the unrealisable asset is a property occupied by a near relative or a long term tenant with a low income the commercial lease value is calculated as 20% of the total income of the occupant (and partner) of the property.
-Total income includes all social security income support payments.
+Exception: Where the unrealisable asset is a property occupied by a near relative or a long term tenant with a low income the commercial lease value is calculated as 20% of the total income of the occupant and other adults residing at the property.
+The commercial lease value calculated in this way should not exceed the market rate of rent for the property.
+Total income includes all social security income support payments, including supplements that are included as part of the calculation of a person’s rate (for example, pension supplement, Rent Assistance), and family payments for example, FTB.
 If the property does not have a commercial lease value, then notional income CANNOT be assessed.

 Notional income for separated couples